 Supported Media Files for Hardware Import

 Note: Some file formats require a third-party codec to be installed on the server.

-Note: Ancillary data is preserved from the import of MXF files in systems with JPEG 2000 or AVC-Intra native recording formats.
+Note: Ancillary data is preserved from the import of MXF files in systems with AVC-Intra native recording formats.